EvoEpi/tutorials/phylogenetics/speciestree/README.md

 Conserved, single-copy genes tend to work well for ultimately estimating a species tree.
 At least in flowering plants, there has been concerted effort to develop a universal probe set for several hundred conserved single-copy nuclear genes ([Johnson et al. 2018](https://www.ncbi.nlm.nih.gov/pubmed/30535394)).

+Although different gene trees will be estimated, the names associated with each sequence for each gene should be the same.
+This is required for downstream analysis using `ASTRAL`.

 __-f__ Select algorithm (a: rapid Bootstrap analysis and search for bestscoring ML tree in one program run)
 __-x__ Specify an integer number (random seed) and turn on rapid bootstrapping
 __-p__ Specify a random number seed for the parsimony inferences